-Integrated Software NanoRaman data acquisition with ONE software Key Features - ONE SOFTWARE for the acquisition of all the NanoRaman platform techniques (AFM, Raman, Photoluminescence, co-localized measurements and TERS) - LabSpec 6 SPECTROSCOPY SUITE for Integrated Multivariate and high level analysis at a touch of a button, PCA, MCR, HCA, DCA, - UNIQUE IMAGING MODES and processing, including: Spec-TopTM mode -Original TERS imaging mode: TERS measurement is performed when the tip is in direct contact with the surface, transition between the pixels of the map is performed in semicontact mode, which preserves the sharpness and enhancing properties of the tip. - DUAL-SPEC MODE: Acquisition of 2 different Raman maps.
+Integrated Software NanoRaman data acquisition with ONE software Key Features - ONE SOFTWARE for the acquistion of AFM.
+Raman and Photoluminescence signals in TERS/TEPL and AFM-Raman/PL co-localized measurements. - LabSpec 6 SPECTROSCOPY SUITE for Integrated Multivariate and high level analysis at a touch of a button, PCA, MCR, HCA, DCA, - UNIQUE IMAGING MODES and processing, including: Spec-Top[TM] mode -Patented TERS imaging mode: TERS measurement is performed when the tip is in direct contact with the surface, transition between the pixels of the map is performed in semicontact mode, which preserves the sharpness and enhancing properties of the tip. - DUAL-SPEC MODE: Acquisition of 2 different Raman maps.
 The far-field-map can be subtracted from the near-field-map, giving thus a pure TERS image.

-- MULTI-AREA ANALYSIS: Because full rectangular scan-area can be too time-consuming, several trapezoidal areas can be selected on the AFM image for the Raman mapping. - CURVES MAP: Spectroscopic and Force curves can be performed through images characterizing the local stiffness or the adhesion distribution.
+- MULTI-AREA ANALYSIS: Because full rectangular area scans can be too time-consuming, several trapezoidal areas can be selected on the AFM image for Raman mapping. - CURVES MAP: Spectroscopic and Force curves can be performed through images characterizing the local stiffness or the adhesion distribution.
 Force constant calibration (Sader method).